 Access to Accelerometers

-The charge signal of a piezoelectric sensor is a very particular output and cannot be electrically loaded by standard practice without impact on the signal itself.
+The charge output of a piezoelectric sensor is a very particular signal and cannot be electrically loaded by standard practice without impact on the signal itself.
 That is why we need an adapted signal conditioning.
 This is to deliver a low impedance electrical signal through a standard interface that can be loaded, shared and processed further.

 Why would we need a charge amplifier?
 Could we not just as easily use a standard voltage amplifier?